Home > The Portugal Visa Process: A Guide for Travelers

 US citizens don’t need a visa for short trips to Portugal – up to 90 days within a 180-day period.

-However, if you intend to stay longer, work in Portugal, or study at a Portuguese school, you'll need to apply for the appropriate Portuguese visa.
+However, if you intend to stay longer, work in Portugal, or in some other specific cases, you'll need to apply for the appropriate Portuguese visa.

 Applying for a visa can seem intimidating, but it’s a fairly straightforward process when you know what’s required.